adamsilver/fdpb/03-Book-A-Flight.md

 - They are performant because they are provided by the browser.
 - They are familiar because every website (and native app for that matter) will use the same interface.
 - They are accessible by default.
-- When browsers release improvements, users get them quickly.
+- Users receive improvements as soon as the browser makes release them.

-All of these reasons make time and headspace to solve other more pressing problems.
+All of which give us back time and headspace to solve other, more pressing problems.
 The overused phrase is *don't reinvent the wheel*.

 Here's how it looks on mobile: